gaut3/timeflow/README.md

 - **Real-time Flextime Balance Tracking** - See your current flextime balance with color-coded indicators
 - **Daily, Weekly, and Monthly Views** - Track your work hours with intuitive cards and responsive layout
 - **Interactive Month Calendar** - Visual calendar with color-coded days for planned holidays and flextime
-  - Right-click context menu for quick actions
+  - Click any date for quick actions
   - Edit work time, register special days, create notes
   - View running timers and day summaries in info panel
 - **Comprehensive Statistics** - View statistics for total, yearly, and monthly periods
 - **Contextual Messages** - Get motivational and informative messages based on your work patterns
-- **Multiple History Views** - List, weekly, and heatmap visualizations of your work history
+- **Multiple History Views** - List and heatmap visualizations of your work history

 ### 🎯 Planning & Organization
 - **Holiday Planning** - Integrate planned holidays and special days from a markdown file